Reason Why Dean Ambrose And Sheamus Were Absent On ‘Monday Night Raw’ Revealed

 On the other hand, Sheamus was on his annual sabbatical in his homeland of Ireland.
 “The Celtic Warrior” has been given some time to come back home in the past several years.
 It’s something he can afford from the WWE after more than a decade of service that includes four WWE world title reigns and many more accomplishments.

 Dean Ambrose and Sheamus are expected to come back next week on Monday Night Raw.
 Ambrose will team up with Seth Rollins to take on Sheamus and Cesaro.
-The Shield and The Bar have been feuding for the Raw Tag Team championships ever since August.
+The Shield and The Bar have been feuding for the Raw Tag Team championship ever since August.

 [Featured Image by WWE]